 The long way home

-By then, I’d spent more than 30 years as a clinical psychologist, fitness trainer, and mindfulness teacher.
-I had this mind–body connection thing down to an art, both personally and professionally.
+By then, I had spent over 30 years working as a clinical psychologist, fitness trainer, and mindfulness teacher.
+I understood the mind-body connection in my work and thought I was living it myself.

 A wooden table with notebooks, a floral fabric pouch and various decorative items including a vase with dried flowers, a red jar, glass ornaments, a jewelry dish, and a cloth wallet.